chandan24k/CS584/Project2/README.md

 Cross-validation on a Range of Models: Implement automated model selection across different model types (e.g., linear, polynomial) to help users find the best fit.

-4. What parameters have you exposed to your users in order to use your model selectors?
+**4. What parameters have you exposed to your users in order to use your model selectors?**

 k: The number of folds for k-fold cross-validation (default is 5).